-Her clinical experience includes several years of level one trauma, neurosurgical critical care, emergency medicine, primary care, addictions and cardiothoracic surgery.
-In addition to her clinical experience, she spent 14 years in Academia, most recently as an Assistant Professor within the Graduate Department of Nursing at Georgetown University, School of Nursing and Health Studies in Washington, DC.
-At Georgetown, she has acted as a course coordinator and was appointed chair of the Evaluation Committee.
+Her clinical experience includes several years of level one trauma, neurosurgical critical care, emergency medicine, primary care and cardiothoracic surgery.
+In addition to her clinical experience, she was an Assistant Professor within the Graduate Department of Nursing at Georgetown University, School of Nursing and Health Studies in Washington, DC.
+At Georgetown, she has acted as a course coordinator and chair of the Evaluation Committee.

-In addition, she has corporate healthcare experience, acting as a Corporate Manager of Clinical Education as part of the Nurse Executive team, servicing 5 hospital sites and overseeing all aspects of clinical education for the Health system with >10,000 employees.
+She was appointed Faculty inter-professional simulation representative and Dedicated Education Unit (DEU) advisor in the academic setting.
+In addition, she has corporate healthcare experience acting as a Corporate Manager of Clinical Education as part of the Nurse Executive team, servicing 5 hospital sites and overseeing all aspects of clinical education for the Health system with >10,000 employees.

-Dr. Jennings has been appointed as “Expert Witness” in several malpractice legal cases and acted as editor for several clinical publications, and has also been appointed to various nonprofit board positions, currently as President for Buffalo Wellness Center.
-She routinely volunteers her time providing care to the under-served population as well as various health and wellness initiatives.
+Dr. Jennings has been appointed as “Expert Witness” in several malpractice legal cases and acted as editor for several clinical publications, and has also served on healthcare boards and volunteered her time providing care to the under-served population.